Letter of Interest

 Guidelines to submitting a Letter of Interest (“LOI”) to the Foundation

 Have you never received support from the Foundation before but are interested in making sure we know about your programming?
-This page will discuss some essential items to keep in mind when you provide information about your activities to the Foundation.
+Are you looking to be invited to apply for funding and receive the password to access our 2019 Application Packet?
+This page will discuss some essential items to keep in mind when you provide information about your charitable activities to the Foundation.

 There is no strict format for an LOI to follow, share any information with us you feel is important or helpful about what you do, but there are some things you should keep in mind:

 - Send one hard copy by mail only to the Brown Foundation office at 320 Metairie Hammond Highway, Suite 500, Metairie, LA 70005.
 We will absolutely not accept an LOI in any format other than being physically mailed to us (for example, we will not consider or even open attachments to electronic correspondence).

 - Your LOI should include a cover letter that identifies your program, mission, and how you assist in alleviating human suffering.
 There are no formal length expectations or restrictions to your LOI though we do suggest that the entire LOI package you prepare for us be under 25 pages in length.

 - Your LOI should indicate what dollar amount you would likely apply for if the Foundation authorizes you to submit a formal grant proposal (a range is fine, and we understand that circumstances sometimes change from the LOI in the formal grant application packet that may cause an unforeseen change).

 - We are specifically interested in how you measure your group’s impact and track success, consider identifying your measurable impact in your LOI.